Signatures of interactions in the Andreev spectrum of nanowire Josephson junctions

 The physics of a Josephson weak link is governed by the spectrum and occupation of its Andreev states.
 Using circuit-QED techniques \cite{Blais2021} it has been explored and understood in depth for the case of short weak links with a single conduction channel, as in atomic-size contacts \cite{Janvier2015}.
-Lately, the case of long junctions with several channels is being addressed owing to the development of high quality hybrid weak links based on semiconducting nanowires \cite{Hays2018,Tosi2019,Hays2020,Metzger2021}.
-Due to spin-orbit interaction, Andreev levels are spin-split for all values of the superconducting phase difference $\delta$ across the link except at the degeneracy points $\delta =0, \pi$, as schematically shown in Fig.~\ref{Fig:Fig1}, where the spectrum is given in the excitation representation.
-Within a non-interacting model \cite{Tosi2019}, two types of transition lines are expected in the excitation spectrum: on the one hand, single quasiparticle transitions (SQPT), where trapped quasiparticles in the lower energy Andreev levels are excited into higher ones; on the other hand, pair transitions (PT), in which two quasiparticles are created on the Andreev levels (see arrows in Fig.~\ref{Fig:Fig1}(a)).
-The different transition energies are shown in Fig.~\ref{Fig:Fig1}(b), where the green lines correspond to SQPTs while the red and blue ones to the PTs.
+Lately, the case of long junctions with several channels is being addressed owing to the development of high quality hybrid WLs based on semiconducting nanowires \cite{Hays2018,Tosi2019,Hays2020,Metzger2021}.
+Because of spin-orbit interaction, Andreev levels are spin-split for all values of the superconducting phase difference $\delta$ across the link except at the degeneracy points $\delta =0, \pi$, as schematically shown in Fig.~\ref{Fig:Fig1}, where the spectrum is given in the excitation representation.
+Within a noninteracting model \cite{Tosi2019}, two types of transition lines are expected in the excitation spectrum: on the one hand, single quasiparticle transitions (SQPTs), where trapped quasiparticles in the lower energy Andreev levels are excited into higher ones; on the other hand, pair transitions (PTs), in which two quasiparticles are created on the Andreev levels [see arrows in Fig.~\hyperref[Fig:Fig1]{1(a)}].
+The different transition energies are shown in Fig.~\hyperref[Fig:Fig1]{1(b)}, where the green lines correspond to SQPTs while the red and blue ones to the PTs.
 Lines of the red and green type were identified in measured spectra and fitted accurately using such non-interacting models \cite{Tosi2019,Metzger2021}.
-However, mixed pair transitions in which the two quasiparticles are created in two {\it different} Andreev manifolds (depicted in blue in Fig.~\ref{Fig:Fig1}(b)) were never identified.
+However, mixed pair transitions in which the two quasiparticles are created in two {\it different} Andreev manifolds [depicted in blue in Fig.~\hyperref[Fig:Fig1]{1(b)}] were never identified.